Friday, May 31, 2024

 with singing lips my mouth will praise You.

-St. Mary's Monastery Sanctuary in Petersham, MA
+St. Mary's Monastery and St. Scholastica Priory Sanctuary in Petersham, MA

 On previous retreats, the practices of reading and praying the Psalms, especially connected to compline and prayer in the night with the monasteries, have proven life-giving for me.
 But this time, it was the mid-morning prayer hour of terce immediately after the mass that blessed me the most.
 Below is some brief background related to the different prayer hours during the morning provided in Leighton Ford's The Attentive Life: Discerning God's Presence in All Things: